 [7]At least two weeks before the flight date.
 This deadline may be shortened in the event of rerouting.

-[8]Court of Justice of the European Union (CJEU) case law has restricted this to cases of force majeure.
+[8]The CJEU case-law has restricted this to cases of force majeure.

 [9]The CJEU has acknowledged that passengers whose flights have been delayed by over three hours are comparable to passengers whose flights have been cancelled.
 Regulation (EC) No 261/2004 provided only for the possibility of reimbursement for delays of over five hours.